bioc/igblastr/inst/extdata/germline_sequences/AIRR/human/202309/README.md

 of this folder (202309 i.e. Sept 2023).

 AIRR-community/OGRDB provides two flavors of each dataset, one called the "Reference Set" and the other one called the "Source Set".
-The `ref` subfolder contains the former and the `src` the latter.
+The `ref/` subfolder contains the former and `src/` the latter.

 See `README.md` file in each subfolder for more information.